pnts/methodandmatter/source/writing/essays/taking-action.html.md

 - What is another option?
 - What could you do to bring everything back in alignment?
 - Where haven't you looked for a solution yet?
-- What's the solution you've been too scared to try?
+- What’s the solution you've been too scared to try?
 - If you were to create an ideal situation, what is your goal?
 How would it work?

-You may find that the person you are coaching isn't sure what to do next.
+You may find that the person you are coaching isn’t sure what to do next.
 In this case, spend some time brainstorming together around what new actions might be possible.
 Once you've come up with a list, ask them to select the one or two that feel most applicable and doable.

 ---